continuoous/blog/_posts/2022-05-03-Viral-Ambitions.md

 Admittedly, it's not important here.
 But, if you like a post about a mad shooting incident, it's useful to know if you liked that there were no victims or that the shooter was killed in an ensuing gruesome shootout or that the person who posted this is hiring right now or you liked because you think your contacts are likely to post many comments.

-It's important because, the lack of why, the context, is how we create - and pay close attention because I'm introducing an important and useful technical term here - information bubbles.
+It's important because, the lack of why, the context, is how we create - and pay close attention because I'm introducing an important technical term here - **information bubbles**.

 ![Unsplash](https://source.unsplash.com/8hgmG03spF4/800x450 "Source: unsplash.com/@thisisengineering")